Toby7658/History-Onics/README.md

 * Zero resources were found that were loaded over an insecure connection.

 [Back to top](<#Table-of-Contents>)

+## Bugs and Issues
+1. The ALT text adds a text description to an image on a Web page, and should be used for all images, graphical bullets, and graphical horizontal rules.
+Initally, Alt was included in the video iframe, however, this brought the Lighthouse Validation score down.
+Once this was removed, the score.
+2. When validating the Visit pages on Lighthouse, errors appeared for all iframes.
+It was noted that height and width were set as percentage and was not accepted.
+The height and width were changed to " " which solved the immediate issue.

 ## Deployment
 1. Access *[Github](https://github.com/)* by signing into account